codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications.
-This first of two articles on using Galera with Docker explains how to build a basic Docker Image and locally deploy it on a test cluster.
+      This article explains how to build a basic Docker Image and deploy it on a test cluster.
 It also describes how to deploy Galera Cluster over multiple Docker hosts.

    .. rst-class:: sub-heading list-sub-header
    .. rubric:: :doc:`testing-cluster`